01binary/zeroweb/src/articles/kalman-filter.md

 The first special thing about the Kalman filter is that it blends *measurements* with *predictions*, depending on which can provide the most accurate estimate:

-+ Start with an initial guess as the first estimate
+1. Start with an initial estimate
-+ Determine how certain the estimate is
-+ Take a measurement
+2. Take a measurement
-+ Determine how certain the measurement is
-+ Correct estimate by measurement
+3. Correct the estimate by the measurement
-+ Predict the next estimate
+4. Predict the next estimate

-We will examine each of these steps in detail in the following sections.

-> The Kalman filter works by recursively predicting the object state using the motion model and correcting the state using measurements. -- [Matlab Sensor Fusion and Tracking Toolbox](https://www.mathworks.com/help/fusion/ug/linear-kalman-filters.html)

 ## variance